Cloinville/ros-gui/readme.md

 1. Setup [Virtualbox](https://www.virtualbox.org/) to Run Ubuntu
 1. Follow [This Guide](http://wiki.ros.org/kinetic/Installation) to install ROS Kinetic on your VM(Virtual Machine)
 1. Clone [this repo](https://github.com/Cloinville/ros-gui) into your **home/user** directory and run ```sudo install.sh```
-    1. After Running a RQT window should apprear similar to the image above
+    1. After Running a RQT window should appear similar to the image above

 ## Opening
 * To get RQT started up Run ```roscore``` in another window or application, then Run the command ```rqt```